Testosterone replacement in menopausal women (Guidelines)

 Testosterone treatment in women is supported by NICE guidance and menopause specialist advisory bodies.
 Current medical data shows that transdermal testosterone does not increase the risk of breast cancer, cardiovascular disease, or venous thromboembolism.
 It does not affect renal or liver function or blood cell indices and does not cause an increase in blood pressure.

-Side effects: can include skin irritation, acne, oily skin, increased hair growth at the site of application and weight gain.
+Can include skin irritation, acne, oily skin, increased hair growth at the site of application and weight gain.
 The risks of increase in facial hair, alopecia, voice deepening (may be irreversible) or clitoromegaly (may be irreversible) do not occur provided the testosterone levels are kept within the female physiological range.

-Monitoring: It is recommended that Total testosterone levels are checked to establish a baseline for future monitoring and to ensure levels are not in the upper range before treatment is commenced.
+It is recommended that Total testosterone levels are checked to establish a baseline for future monitoring and to ensure levels are not in the upper range before treatment is commenced.
 Total testosterone levels should be rechecked 2-3 months after commencing treatment and then on an annual basis (along with annual HRT review for symptom control, risk assessment and BP monitoring) to ensure that levels remain within the female physiological range in order to minimise adverse effects.
 Women should be advised to omit the testosterone dose prior to their blood test as this can give a falsely high result.

-Test request forms for Testosterone should indicate the reason for request is menopause and if they are on testosterone.
+For testosterone should indicate the reason for request is menopause and if they are on testosterone.

 Note: Androstenedione (testosterone precursor from ovary) and 17-hydroxyprogesterone (from adrenal glands) levels will also be reported from labs as part of the androgen profile but only the testosterone level is required for this indication.